eazzzon/eazzzon/README.md

 I am Yishen (Eason), PhD student KU Leuven, Belgium.

-My research interests in experimental petrology and numerical modelling.
+My research combines experimental petrology and numerical modelling.
 I use experiments and codes to improve our understanding on the volcanism in the Earth system.

 Here is the place hosting my codes I developped with my colleages and friends.